Pearls 2022 Live Webinar On Chinese Medicine Treatment of Eczema and Chronic Urticaria

 Student: $200 ; Early bird $180 (on or before 18th February 2022).

 Special note: For the first 45 registered attendees attending our 2021 Pearls Live Webinar will be entitled to access the FREE DOWNLOAD of the English translated version of “Professor Zhao Bing Nan Handbook on TCM Treatment of Skin Diseases”.
 PLEASE NOTE that when you register and paid to attend the 2021 Pearls live webinar, we will send you a coupon that you are eligible to this special gift of the FREE DOWNLOAD.
+As mentioned in our 2021, Pearls of Wisdom is allocating a quota of 45 registed attendees of our September 2021 live webinar.
+Currently the remaining quota is FIVEand is based on first come first serve basis.
+Another point for you to take on board is your registration is only valid after payment is made.

 Professor Zhou Dong Mei: Professor Zhou Dongmei 周东梅教授 of Shou Du Medical University, Kuan Jie Hospital in Beijing is currently a member of the Psoriasis Group of the Dermatology Branch of the Chinese Academy of Integrated Traditional Chinese and Western Medicine.
 Professor Zhou is the Chief physician of the Dermatology Department of the Beijing Chinese Medicine Hospital (also known as Kuan Jie Hospital), specialising in the treatment of psoriasis, eczema and contact dermatitis.
 Since her graduation in 1995, she has been engaged in both clinical and scientific research relating to dermatology.
 Thereafter, she studied under the renowned TCM dermatologist Professor Zhang Zhili.